 They love the interaction, and if it’s at all possible, it’s advised to keep a chinchilla in a room of the home where you will be able to communicate and see them throughout the day.

 At least from time to time.

-Try maybe a spare room, a mudroom or a part of the basement where you go every and now and then.
+Simply put, don’t isolate your chinchilla entirely in a room that you never use.
+Try a spare room, a mudroom, or a part of the basement where you go every and now and then.